 - Dates protect from cancer because they contain phenol compounds and antioxidants.

-- Dates are the most important foods rich in the content of compounds that activate the immune system, it is rich in the content of the complex "Beta 1, 3D Glucan" and the most important benefits of this compound is activating the immune system in the body and also the ability to unite and surround and encapsulation of strange substances in the body.
-It also detects and destroys damaged cellular debris in the body as a result of exposure to radiation (such as computer radiation, X-ray, mobile phone radiation, or UV radiation).
+- Dates are the most important foods rich in the content of compounds that activate the immune system; it is rich in the content of the complex "Beta 1, 3D Glucan" and the most important benefits of this compound is activating the immune system in the body and also the ability to unite and surround and encapsulation of strange substances in the body as detects and destroys damaged cellular debris in the body as a result of exposure to radiation (such as computer radiation, X-ray, mobile phone radiation, or UV radiation).

-- It contains vitamins B1 and B2, these vitamins strengthen nerves and soften the blood vessels and moisturize the intestine and save them from inflammation and weakness.
+- Dates also contain vitamins B1 and B2, as these vitamins strengthen the nerves, soften blood vessels, moisturize the intestine, and protect them from inflammation and weakness.